-Number of previous mode-related insurance claims for a geographic unit since 1976.
-Rationale Recommendations A high number of claims in a community indicates that flooding is occurring, and community members are making claims against their policies.
+A high number of claims in a community indicates that flooding is occurring, and community members are making claims against their policies.
 Communities with a high number of previous flood claims should be prioritized for mitigation planning and funding.

 The frequency of flooding and claim history are factors in determining a building's unique flood risk and associated premium.
+Refer to guidance on FEMA's Prior NFIP Claims Rating Factor Guidance.

 Establishing or enhancing floodplain management policies, including stricter building codes and land use regulations, can help mitigate future flood damage and reduce the number of claims.